 Days becoming near and I was very excited.
 I packed my clothes and camera in just one bag to minimize loads.

-My cousin, Glenn, made our itinerary, so I and the others had no problem thinking where to go and how to go to our the tourist spots and our accommodations.
+My cousin, Glenn, made our itinerary, so I and the others had no problem thinking about where to go and how to go to the tourist spots and our accommodations.

 There are a lot of places to see in Jeju especially when you’re a nature lover.
 There are waterfalls, caves, mountains, and grass fields.
 The island is huge so it is recommended to rent a car for easy access.